QuantEcon/lecture-python-intro/lectures/ar1_processes.md

 X_{t+1} = a X_t + b + c W_{t+1}
 ```

-where $a, b, c$ are scalar-valued parameters.
+where $a, b, c$ are scalar-valued parameters and the equation is a **stochastic recurrence relations**.

 For example, $X_t$ might be